 If things continue to go the way they did today, teams will need to re-think their strategies.
 The slam-bang approach of last year won’t work and they will need to move towards “proper cricket”.
 Have proper batsmen and proper bowlers and proper keepers rather than having bits and pieces guys, and fill-in guys.
 Let’s see how things pan out.

 I hereby predict that if things continue to go this way, Rajasthan Royals will recall Mohammed Kaif.
-Also, you might have noticed Uthappa shouting out to Kumble in Kannada about what to bowl (he frequently shouted “kaal muri” which literally translates to “leg break”).
+Also, you might have mirrors and wall art online Uthappa shouting out to Kumble in Kannada about what to bowl (he frequently shouted “kaal muri” which literally translates to “leg break”).
 And that the Bangalore team has 5 guys from Bangalore – which perhaps enables them to indulge in this kind of “cipher”.

 No, unlike the previous post, this has nothing to do about food.
 It is about Nassim Nicholas Taleb’s recent op-ed in the Financial Times where he gives his “recipe” for saving the global financial system.
 Two of my favourite bloggers Arnold Kling and Felix Salmon have responded to it, but I didn’t like either so I thought I should post my response as well.